SV Noorderlicht

 Review of SV Noorderlicht

-The vessel was constructed in 1910 for Imperial Germany's Navy fleet.
-Since the 1990s, Noorderlicht is operated as expedition cruiser sailing to more remote Arctic locations, particularly Norway's Svalbard Islands.
+The vessel was originally constructed in 1910 for the Imperial German Navy.
+Since the 1990s, Noorderlicht has operated as an expedition cruise vessel sailing to remote Arctic destinations, particularly Norway's Svalbard Islands.

 Noorderlicht cruise ship

-Noorderlicht's cruise schedule is based on homeport Longyearbyen (Spitsbergen, Arctic Norway) with itineraries within the archipelago, Lofoten Islands and to mainland sites, all within polar regions.
+Noorderlicht's cruise schedule is based on the homeport Longyearbyen (Spitsbergen, Arctic Norway), with itineraries around the archipelago, the Lofoten Islands, and other mainland destinations within the polar region.
 A total of 10 cabins accommodate up to 20 guests.
-The 2 rigid-hulled inflatable boats are used for landings and wildlife watching in inaccessible places.
+Two rigid-hulled inflatable boats are used for landings and wildlife viewing in areas inaccessible to the ship.

-During winter, SV Noorderlicht is intentionally frozen-in at Svalbard's Tempelfjorden to provide base-camp accommodation for Arctic voyages.
+During winter, SV Noorderlicht is intentionally frozen into Svalbard's Tempelfjorden to serve as a base-camp accommodation for Arctic expeditions.

 History - construction and ownership

-Oceanwide Expeditions supports renowned organizations dedicated to wildlife preservation and sustainable environmental development projects in Earth's polar regions.
-Among these organizations are AECO (Association of Arctic Expedition Cruise Operators - cruise line organization working mainly in Europe's Arctic / Iceland, Greenland, Svalbard Norway), IAATO (International Association of Antarctic Tour Operators, 1991-founded association of 100+ members/companies) and BirdLife International (1922-founded global organizations dedicated to the conservation of birds and their habitats).
+Oceanwide Expeditions supports several prominent organizations dedicated to wildlife conservation and sustainable environmental development in polar regions, including AECO (Association of Arctic Expedition Cruise Operators), IAATO (International Association of Antarctic Tour Operators), and BirdLife International.

-Originally, the ship was named "FS Kalkgrund II".
-The original design was a rigged 3-masted schooner.
-It was used as Feuerschiff (light vessel) on Kalkgrund station in Baltic Sea (off Flensburg Firth fjord).
-It also functioned as a pilot station and weather ship.
+Originally, the ship was named "FS Kalkgrund II."
+Her original design was a rigged three-masted schooner.
+She served as a Feuerschiff (light vessel) on the Kalkgrund station in the Baltic Sea (off the Flensburg Fjord) and also functioned as a pilot station and weather ship.

-During WW2 (1939-1945), by then in service of Kriegsmarine of Nazi Germany and under the name "Flensburg", the middle mast of the vessel was taken out in order to improve stability.
-An anti-aircraft gun was also added.
-The lightship service continued until 1963 when the vessel was retired on commissioning of the new lighthouse.
+During World War II (1939–1945), while in service with the Kriegsmarine under the name "Flensburg," the vessel’s middle mast was removed to improve stability, and an anti-aircraft gun was installed.
+She continued in lightship service until 1963, when she was retired following the commissioning of a new lighthouse.

-Between 1963-1992, SV Noorderlicht had a number of new owners and was used as a workers' hostel.
-From 1967 until 1986, the ship served as a clubhouse for the sailing association Moltenorter Seglerkameradschaft at Heikendorf (Schleswig-Holstein, Germany), then was sold to the Netherlands.
-In 1991, the ship was found in Leeuwarden (Holland) by its current owners - Gert Ritzema and Ted van Broeckhuysen.
-They had it restored, re-rigged and equipped with an auxiliary diesel engine.
-After being renamed as "SV Noorderlicht", it entered service as adventure expedition cruise ship.
+Between 1963 and 1992, SV Noorderlicht had several owners and was used as a workers' hostel.
+From 1967 to 1986, she served as a clubhouse for the sailing association Moltenorter Seglerkameradschaft in Heikendorf (Schleswig-Holstein, Germany), before being sold to the Netherlands.
+In 1991, the vessel was found in Leeuwarden (Netherlands) by her current owners, Gert Ritzema and Ted van Broeckhuysen.
+They restored, re-rigged, and equipped her with an auxiliary diesel engine.
+After being renamed "SV Noorderlicht," she entered service as an adventure expedition cruise ship.

 Since 2011, Noorderlicht has been exclusively chartered by Oceanwide Expeditions.